 The plant originated in Ethiopia, it is sacred and commonly used in ceremonies.

 Coffee plant is like a tree, it can grow 9 feet in height, however is normally kept shorter to make harvesting easier.

 After 4 years of settling into the land the plant will flower, after it is pollinated it will grow cherries and inside these are the seeds, or as we like to call them beans.

 From here they are harvested, separated, washed, dried and then roasted.

-Working environment ~ farmer's are sometimes not paid according to their efforts.
-Unfortunately due to lack of resources they have no way to fight for fair wage- this is also causing an aging farmer population as many young people are afraid to enter the business after seeing the struggles their family has gone through.
+WORKING ENVIRONMENT.
+Farmer's are sometimes not paid according to their efforts.
+Unfortunately due to lack of resources they have no way to fight for a fair wage- this is also causing an aging farmer population as many young people are afraid to enter the business after seeing the struggles their family has gone through.
 Support fair-trade and keep tradition alive!

 Fair/direct-trade coffee sold at Ten Thousand Villages in Hamilton.

-Single Origin ~ versus multi-origin.
-This is growing in popularity and seen as as sign of increased quality.
+SINGLE ORIGIN.
+Versus multi-origin.
+This is growing in popularity and seen as a sign of increased quality.
 It is easier to combine a whole bunch of crops from different countries with different flavour notes and slip in some crops that were lower standard.
 Single origin proves its quality.

 RAINFOREST ALLIANCE.
 This certification is non-profit and based out of New York.
 It certifies based-off of standards to improve biodiversity, sustainable agriculture, forestry, agriculture and local businesses.
 They aim to protect the environment and the rights of workers.